TwinkPad/StreamMii/README.md

 FOR ARM USERS!!!

 AARCH64 should work fine on these:
-- Ubuntu (22.04 & 24.04)
+- Ubuntu (22.04 & 24.04).
-- Linux Mint (21 & 22 & 22.3)
+- Linux Mint (21 & 22 & 22.3).
-- Debian (11 & 12)
+- Debian (11 & 12).
-- Raspberry Pi OS (Bookworm and Bullseye)
+- Raspberry Pi OS (Bookworm and Bullseye).
-- Arch linux
+- Arch linux.
-- Manjaro
+- Manjaro.
-- Fedora (38 & 39 & 40)
+- Fedora (38 & 39 & 40).
-- openSUSE (Leap & Tumbleweed)
+- openSUSE (Leap & Tumbleweed).
 - Alpine 3.18+

 ARMV6 & ARMV7 should work fine on these:
-- Raspberry Pi OS (Bookworm and Bullseye)
+- Raspberry Pi OS (Bookworm and Bullseye).
-- Debian (11 & 12)
+- Debian (11 & 12).

 Partially working / limited:
-- Fedora on armv7 (Fedora dropped 32-bit arm since F37)
+- Fedora on armv7 (Fedora dropped 32-bit arm since F37).
-- Alpine on armv6 (FFmpeg may be missing from repo, build from source)
+- Alpine on armv6 (FFmpeg may be missing from repo, build from source).
-- RHEL /CentOS (FFmpeg not in base repos, needs EPEL + RPM Fusion added manually)
+- RHEL /CentOS (FFmpeg not in base repos, needs EPEL + RPM Fusion added manually).
-- Ubuntu 20.04 (python3-venv may need manual install)
+- Ubuntu 20.04 (python3-venv may need manual install).

 !!!!
 NOT COMPATIBLE WITH Gentoo, NixOS, Void Linux, Slackware, Android (Termux) !!!!
 !!!!
 We will not provide support for issues you will encounter on aarch64 & armv6 & armv7 !!!!